 Where does math meet science, economics, finance, politics, business, and so many other aspects in life?
 Statistics!

 Statistics is all about understanding what data is trying to tell you.
 AP® Statistics is a year-long course split into two (2) semesters: Fall AP® Statistics and Spring AP® Statistics.
 Fall AP® Statistics runs during the Fall semester.
+The course is audited and approved by the College Board.
 Topics covered in Fall AP® Statistics include:

 - Confidence Intervals